Smurf (Grigorij)

 A unified description of motion exists – but not a "theory of everything".

 We can talk about everything that happens.
 With precision.
 Thus we know that there must be a unified description of motion.
-We just have to find the concepts that allow doing so.
+We just have to find the concepts that allow us to do so.

-– Even though the 9 lines contain all natural sciences, they don't contain "everything".
+– Even though the 9 lines contain all natural sciences, they don't explain "everything".

-– The last 4 lines – with their "arbitrary" choices – are not understood.
+– The last 4 lines – with all their "arbitrary" choices – are not understood.

 Therefore, the 9 lines are a complete description of motion, but not a unified one.